 In addition to the existing manpower resources within the TPC, domestic supporting manpower for nuclear operational safety may come from research institutes, universities and the industries.
 The Institute of Nuclear Energy Research (INER) is an important technical supporting manpower pool to assure the operational safety of the NPPs.
-At the end of 2014, INER has 764 formal employees, more than 300 contracted technical employees and more than 200 R&D Substitute Service (RDSS) military draftees.
-RDSS is one of the special skill alternative services (SSAS) in the Taiwanese conscription system of the military service.
+At the end of 2018, INER has 1047 employees, including budget and contract employees.

 The National Tsing Hua University (NTHU) located at Hsinchu City, which is about 90 km south of Taipei, offers comprehensive undergraduate and graduate level education of nuclear engineering.
 NTHU is one of the top universities in Taiwan.
-The undergraduate education of nuclear engineering is under the Department of Engineering and System Science and the graduate program of nuclear engineering is under the Institute of Nuclear Engineering and Science.
+The Department of Engineering and System Science is a major nuclear engineering personnel training institute in Taiwan and provides complete nuclear engineering education.
 The Department of Engineering and System Science, originally named the Department of Nuclear Engineering, was founded in 1964.
 The Department of Nuclear Engineering offered the Bachelor, Master, and Doctoral degrees in the engineering field.
 This department ensures multidisciplinary training in mechanical, electrical and material engineering, as well as the capability of system integration.
 To emphasize the importance of system integration in modern engineering and promote the diversity in teaching and research, the department was renamed to its current name (Department of Engineering and System Science) since 1997.
 In response to the renaissance of nuclear power around the world in 2000s, the University established the Institute of Nuclear Engineering and Science in 2007 and the Interdisciplinary Program of Nuclear Science under the College of Nuclear Science in 2009.
 In the meantime, TPC has been offering scholarship to designated numbers of students of the College of Nuclear Science for years to attract more involvement of the younger generations in this field.